Saratoga, California: Geography

-Neighborhoods in Saratoga include Brookview and Pride's Crossing in the north part of the city, Blue Hills and Greenbrier in the northwest area, and Congress Springs in the southwestern corner of Saratoga.
+Neighborhoods in Saratoga include Brookview and Pride's Crossing in the northern part of the city, Blue Hills and Greenbrier in the northwestern area, and Congress Springs in the southwestern corner of Saratoga.
 The Golden Triangle, a name invented by real estate agents, is an area bounded by Saratoga Avenue, Saratoga-Sunnyvale Road and Cox Avenue.
 The Golden Triangle consists mostly of four-bedroom ranch homes (with values ranging from between $1 and $3 million) on quarter acre lots that are gradually being replaced by Mediterranean custom designs.
 Northeast of the Golden Triangle is a neighborhood known as Saratoga Woods, a small community located behind Prospect High School north of Cox.
 Bellgrove Circle is a popular neighborhood located next to Route 85.
 The land of Bellgrove Circle, once used as a vineyard, was previously owned by Paul Masson Winery and is east of Saratoga Avenue and north of Routet 85.
 Kentfield is south of Route 85 and east of Saratoga Avenue.
 Parker Ranch is a very affluent neighborhood with 1 acre minimum lots, west of Saratoga-Sunnyvale Road and up into the hills.
 The downtown area along Big Basin Way is known as the Village.